AU-Master-Thesis/thesis/sections/1-introduction/research.typ

 == Research Questions <intro-research-questions>

 This section outlines which research questions will have to be answered to reach a conclusion for each hypothesis.
-The questions below are structured under each study, and are numbered accordingly. \ \
+The questions below are structured under each research objective, and are numbered accordingly. \ \

 #[
   #set par(first-line-indent: 0em)